golam-shovon/test/README.md

 ```
 The configmap contains a demo dashboard and should automatically be recognized by the grafana instance.
 Username and password for Grafana are set to "demo".

+You have to create a user in the realm you created to use the login with the keylocak feature.

 ### CIM Editor Pintura

 The following installation will deploy a Pintura instance that is available at the nodePort specified in the pintura_values.yaml file.